jisungg/dcjs-bot-prebab/README.md

 # PREFAB
-This is an *experimental* bot written in Discord.js v14.
+This is an bot prefab/template written in Discord.js v14.
 Note that this is does not incorporate slash commands

 ## Installation
 ### Requirements